Social Groups & Camp

 The Autism Project Building Renovaton

-June/Renovate the Waiting Room and Group Room 104
+Renovations to the Waiting Room and Group Room 104

 The Autism Project’s Social Groups are peer groups designed to strengthen the social interaction and communication skills of children, teens, and young adults with autism spectrum disorders.

 Teaching social skills to individuals with autism is an area of treatment that is continuously evolving.
-At the Autism Project, we offer group-based social skills programs designed to strengthen the communication skills and social interaction abilities of children, teens and young adults diagnosed with an autism spectrum disorder.
+At The Autism Project, we offer group-based social skills programs designed to strengthen the communication skills and social interaction abilities of children, teens and young adults diagnosed with an autism spectrum disorder.

 Our organization believes that participants will learn through their positive experiences, and we provide a safe environment to encourage active participation and practice social skills, complete with supports to promote success and independence, such as: